pymupdf/PyMuPDF/docs/tutorial.rst

 When creating a :ref:`Story`, the input from up to three different information sources is taken into account.
 All these items are optional.

 1. HTML source code, provided as a Python string, from which a so-called **Document Object Model (DOM)** is created.
-As usual, this string may be read from a file, be stored in a Python variable of the script, **or** be programmatically created by the script itself via an API (:ref:`Stories API<StoriesAPI>`, :ref:`Xml`).
+As usual, this string may be read from a file, be stored in a Python variable of the script, **or** be programmatically created by the script itself via an API (:ref:`Xml`).

 2. CSS (Cascaded Style Sheet) source code, provided as a Python string.
 CSS can be used to provide styling information (text font size, color, etc.) like it would happen for web pages.
 Obviously, this string may also be read from a file.

 3. An :ref:`Archive` **must be used** whenever the DOM references images, or uses text fonts except the standard :ref:`Base-14-Fonts`, CJK fonts and the NOTO fonts generated into the PyMuPDF binary.

-The :ref:`Stories API<StoriesAPI>` allows creating DOMs completely from scratch, including desired styling information.
+The :ref:`API<Xml>` allows creating DOMs completely from scratch, including desired styling information.
 It can also be used to modify or extend **provided** HTML: text can be deleted or replaced, or its styling can be changed.
 Text -- for example extracted from databases -- can also be added and fill template-like HTML documents.

 After the story DOM is considered complete, it can be used to create a PDF document.
 This happens via the new :ref:`DocumentWriter` class.
 During the output page creation, the programmer will provide a number of rectangles where the story should place its content.